-When race fields for Doomben aren't available, this page will instead show a leaderboard with the tipster's names, ranked by profit win percentage by default, using the historical records all past tips placed at Doomben.
-Our leaderboard is meritocratic in that anybody can find themselves on the top, provided that their tips at Doomben perform consistently well.
+When race fields for Doomben aren't available, this page will instead show a leaderboard with the tipster's names, ranked by profit win percentage by default, using the historical records all past selections placed at Doomben.
+Our leaderboard is meritocratic in that anybody can find themselves on the top, provided that they perform at Doomben consistently.

 About Doomben Racecourse